top of page

 What are the risks and side effects?

-Talk to a transplant doctor to learn more about your risks.
-Your family and care team should weigh the risks and benefits together to decide if a bone marrow transplant might be right for you.
+Sometimes there are serious complications that can result in death.
+It is important to talk to a transplant doctor about your risk, potential side effects and complications.
+You, your family and care team can weigh the risks and benefits together to decide if BMT is right for you.

 Questions to ask your doctor